Campus & Community Resources

 The following types of support are available to students.
 These are general examples and is not an exhaustive list:

-• Medical support;
+• Counseling support;

 • Information about the University’s investigation and conduct processes;